-The curriculum offers a comprehensive education in computer science, foundational training in business, and the Contextual Studies programme, which help develop the critical thinking skills that define the education at the University of St.Gallen.
+The curriculum offers a comprehensive education in computer science, foundational training in business, and the Contextual Studies programme, which help to develop the critical thinking skills that characterise the education at the University of St.Gallen.
 This holistic and interdisciplinary approach specifically prepares our students for a complex and ever-changing future.

 Our overarching learning objectives are: